 As advertisers demand more transparency and consumers demand more privacy, data quality becomes evermore important.
-How are marketers adjusting to improve measurement accuracy while maintaining compliance with an ever increasing array of privacy laws?
+How are marketers adjusting to improve accuracy in their campaigns and measurement while maintaining compliance with an ever increasing array of privacy laws?
 In short, they are investing more heavily in data.

 According to a study by the Winterberry Group and the IAB, audience data activation solutions grew notably in 2018.
 Specifically, data management, processing, & integration spending grew 25%, now accounting for nearly $5 billion in marketing spend in the United States alone.